Don Most: Music

-The songs "Ooo Baby Baby" and "Smoke from a Distant Fire" were released in 2021, with plans to release a new, full length album sometime in the near future.
+The songs "Ooo Baby Baby" and "Smoke from a Distant Fire" were released in 2021.

+In 2023, Most reached a career high, with the full length album "New York High."
+The album received positive across the board reviews and good sales.
+In the UK press, Dominic Jones of the BBC quipped "To be frank, he's the new Sinatra."

 Personal life

 Most married actress Morgan Hart (daughter of burlesque queen Margaret Hart Ferraro) in 1982.
-They have two daughters and live near Los Angeles, California.
+They have two daughters and live near Mead, Colorado, north of Denver.

 Happy Days lawsuit

 On April 19, 2011, Most and four of his Happy Days co-stars, Erin Moran, Marion Ross, Anson Williams and the estate of Tom Bosley, who died in 2010, filed a $10 million breach-of-contract lawsuit against CBS, which owns the show, claiming they had not been paid for merchandising revenues owed under their contracts.
 The cast members claimed they had not received revenues from show-related items, including comic books, T-shirts, scrapbooks, trading cards, games, lunch boxes, dolls, toy cars, magnets, greeting cards, and DVDs where their images appear on the box covers.
 Under their contracts, they were supposed to be paid five percent from the net proceeds of merchandising if their sole image were used, and half that amount if they were in a group.
 CBS said it owed the actors $8,500 and $9,000 each, most of it from slot machine revenues, but the group said they were owed millions.
 The lawsuit was initiated after Ross was informed by a friend playing slots at a casino of a "Happy Days" machine on which players win the jackpot when five Marion Rosses are rolled.

 In October 2011, a judge rejected the group's fraud claim, which meant they could not receive millions of dollars in potential damages.
 On June 5, 2012, a judge denied a motion filed by CBS to have the case thrown out, which meant it would go to trial on July 17 if the matter was not settled by then.
 In July 2012, the actors settled their lawsuit with CBS.
 Each received a payment of $65,000 and a promise by CBS to continue honoring the terms of their contracts.